856tangbin/PCMR_simulations/README.md

 |    MR-PRESSO    | [MRPRESSO](https://github.com/rondolab/MR-PRESSO) |    1.0     | mr_presso |  default   |
 |      PCMR       |    [PCMR](https://github.com/856tangbin/PCMR)     |   0.1.0    |   PCMR    |  default   |

-Paths to the executables of the methods are in `./MRmethod`, and all results are provided in the files of `./results` and `./results_withoutUncorPlei`.
+Paths to the executables of the methods are in `./MRmethod`, and all results are provided in the files,`./results` and `./results_withoutUncorPlei`.

 ## Real data analyses

-Codes for analysis of each method for common diseases and psychiatric disorders, as well as the results of the analysis in the file `./Application`.
+The codes for analyses of each method for common diseases and psychiatric disorders, and the results of the analyses are placed in the file`./Application`.
 For PCMR, we also plotted the clustering results under various trait pairs, at `./Application/Common_disease_analysis/results/PCMR(n=2)_intact` and  `./Application/Psychiatric_disorders_analysis/results/PCMR(n=2)_intact`.